Bayer-Macr\`i decomposition on Bridgeland moduli spaces over surfaces: Abstract

 \section{Abstract}

-We find a decomposition formula of the local Bayer-Macr\`i map for the nef line bundle theory on the Bridgeland moduli space over surface.
-If there is a global Bayer-Macr\`i map, such decomposition gives a precise correspondence from Bridgeland walls to Mori walls.
-As an application, we compute the nef cone of the Hilbert scheme $S^{[n]}$ of $n$-points over special kinds of fibered surface $S$ of Picard rank two.
+We find a decomposition formula of the local Bayer--Macr\`i map for the nef line bundle theory on the Bridgeland moduli space over a surface.
+If there is a global Bayer--Macr\`i map, then such a decomposition gives a precise correspondence from Bridgeland walls to Mori walls.
+As an application, we compute the nef cone of the Hilbert scheme $S^{[n]}$ of $n$-points over special kinds of a fibered surface $S$ of Picard rank $2$.